m-cain/mnemo/memory-bank/progress.md

 - Original storage concept was merged into a unified location entity for better flexibility
 - Implementation approach shifted to a more progressive model, focusing on core functionality first
 - Decision to use direct SQL over ORM made based on performance and debugging considerations
-- Frontend architectural decisions guided by the need for PWA capabilities and responsive design
+- Frontend architectural decisions guided by the need for PWA capabilities and responsive design, leveraging Tailwind CSS for styling and Shadcn UI for components.
 - Corrected the Go module name to "github.com/m-cain/mnemo" and relocated the `go.mod` file to the project root for proper module management.
 - Modularized backend routing to improve maintainability and optimize for LLM context window minimization